-The technical measures described in chapter 3.2 of this guide were evaluated using a practicable method based on a simple principle of answering central questions about the "degree of recognition" and "degree of proof in practice."
+The technical measures described in chapter 3.2 of this guide were evaluated using a practicable method based on a simple principle of answering central questions about the "recognition by SME" and "proof in practice".
 The central questions used were deliberately worded simply and allow for a more detailed view of the two dimensions of the examination.